My favorite animal of all time is a weird one, and if you haven’t guessed by now, it’s the Giant Anteater.

 Here are 30 interesting facts about the Giant Anteater that you didn’t know:

-- Let’s start with the obvious, what it’s famous for, its tongue.
-The tongue of the Giant Anteater is about 2 foot (61 cm) long.
+Let’s start with the obvious, what it’s famous for, its tongue.
+The tongue of the Giant Anteater is about 2 feet (61 cm) long.
 That’s longer than your pet cat (unless you own a tiger).

-- Despite the name, the main diet of a Giant Anteater is actually termites.
-Although they do eat ants on a regular basis, termites are they’re number 1 dish of choice.
+Despite the name, the main diet of a Giant Anteater is actually termites.
+Although they do eat ants on a regular basis, termites are their number 1 dish of choice.

 Firstly, it takes soldier termites around that time to be able to recognize their home is under attack and get ready to defend it.